zino-rs/zino/README.md

 ## Highlights

 - 🚀 Out-of-the-box features for rapid application development.
-- ✨ Minimal design, modular architecture and high-level abstractions.
+- ✨ Minimal design, composable architecture and high-level abstractions.
 - 🌐 Adopt an API-first approch to development with open standards.
 - ⚡ Embrace practical conventions to get the best performance.
 - 💎 Highly optimized ORM for MySQL and PostgreSQL based on [`sqlx`].